texastribune/2017-10-maternal-mortality-analysis/README.md

 # Analysis of maternal mortality data

-This repo contains data, code and explanations supporting the Texas Tribune's maternal mortality project.
-We used two analysis in the story:
+This repo contains data, code and analyis supporting the Texas Tribune's maternal mortality project.
+We used two main analysis in the story:

-  * The mortality and prenatal rate in rural counties v. urban counties in Texas for 2010-14.
+  * The mortality and prenatal rates in rural counties v. urban counties in Texas for 2010-14.
-  * The mortality and prenatal rate for counties with at least one hospital with an obstetric bed v. those that did not.
-This was for just 2014.
+  * The mortality and prenatal rate for counties with at least one hospital with an obstetric bed v. those that did not have one.
+This was for 2014.

 ## Installation